karenpayneoregon/razor-pizza-shop/readme.md

 ORDER BY [o].[OrderPlaced]
 ```

+# Publishing

+:bulb: See the following [page](publishing.md) for running from publish folder via PowerShell.

+Currently have not successfully figured out how to properly publish to `IIS`

 [^1]: CSS isolation means creating a CSS file like '.cshtml.css' for each razor page/view(.cshtml).
 CSS isolation helps to avoid dependencies on global styles that will be very hard to maintain and also avoid style conflicts among the nested content.